Knowledge and awareness are important tools to protect yourself from skin cancer. This includes:

 - Learning the warning signs and symptoms of skin cancer

 - Being aware of how your skin normally looks and feels

 - Having your skin checked at least once a year by a physician

 - Knowing what to do if you’re experiencing skin cancer symptoms

-At Scripps MD Anderson Cancer Center, we understand the importance of early detection, and help equip our patients and the community with the most valuable information.
+At Scripps Cancer Center, we understand the importance of early detection, and help equip our patients and the community with the most valuable information.
 Keep reading to learn more about symptoms specific to a few different types of skin cancer.

 Symptoms of skin cancer can vary depending on the specific type, including:

 - Squamous cell carcinoma